Electric vehicle policies in Australia: Public opinion

-60% of Australians support a nationwide ban on petrol and diesel car sales by 2035.
+Sixty percent of Australians support a nationwide ban on petrol and diesel car sales by 2035.
 While 65% of Australians want subsidies to make electric vehicles more affordable.
 The opposition government in Australia in 2019 proposed a 50% electric vehicle target by 2030.
 The Coalition federal government has its carbon abatement policy anticipating electric vehicles to make up 50% of sales by 2030.

 Furthermore, government analysis in 2019 forecasted 50% of all new cars sold in Australia by 2035 will be electric on the current path.
 Another government forecast indicated the uptake of zero emissions vehicles in Australia would be at a minimum at least 27% by 2030.
 In fact, 52% of Victorians and Western Australians support a shift of all new car sales to electric vehicles by 2025, which was the highest support of all the states.
 As reported by the Electric Vehicle Council, 80% of Victorians believe the government should offer more incentives to purchase electric vehicles and encourage the transition to clean transportation.
 Almost 50% of Victorians also stated they intend to purchase an electric vehicle the next time they buy a car.
 Victoria and South Australia have both set targets for 50% of new car sales to electric by 2030 and for 100% of new car sales to be electric by 2035.'
 The Victorian Government is advised by an expert advisory panel which will advise increased incentives as the electric vehicle subsidy program progresses.'
 The expert advisory panel is also expected to ensure that Victoria meet their 50% electric vehicle target by 2030.'
 When referring to state based proposed EV taxes, independent senator Rex Patrick said “Australia is on a journey to net zero carbon emissions by 2050.
 The Morrison Government claims the pathway will be through “technology, not taxes”, yet the Federal Government's standing by and allowing states to impose taxes on that technology, is a clear disincentive.
 It would also, as the Electric Vehicle Council explained, make Australia the first country in the world to discourage EV uptake.
 This is not a category we want to be first in".
 The Federal Government claimed plug-in hybrid cars would have immediate emissions reduction benefits above EVs in most parts of Australia due to the high-level of emissions from Australia's electricity grid.
 However, this was a flawed analysis as it assumed a vehicle life of only five years, rather than a typical 15 years.
 It also did not factor in that people often charged EVs from their own rooftop solar panels, and that the three biggest EV charging networks in the country offered 100% zero emissions power.